-10. John Donaldson – Donaldson’s long list of commissions includes the intricately carved St. Aloysius Church (1930) and Chancery Building (1924) on Washington Boulevard, Beaumont Tower (1928) on the campus of Michigan State University, the David Stott Building (1929) in Washington Park, Sacred Heart Seminary (1923) on West Chicago Boulevard, and Most Holy Redeemer Church (1921) in Mexicantown.
+10. Donaldson & Meier – John Donaldson & Henry Meier’s long list of commissions include the intricately carved St. Aloysius Church (1930) and Chancery Building (1924) on Washington Boulevard, Beaumont Tower (1928) on the campus of Michigan State University, the David Stott Building (1929) in Washington Park, Sacred Heart Seminary (1923) on West Chicago Boulevard, and Most Holy Redeemer Church (1921) in Mexicantown.

 12. Charles N. Agree – In its early years Agree’s firm specialized in live theater design, giving Detroit the Grande (1928) and Vanity (1929) Ballrooms, as well as Harpo’s Concert Theatre (1939), all irreplaceable venues in the great musical history of Detroit.
 In later years, his firm designed many local movie theaters and shopping malls, including Oakland Mall (1965-1968) at John R & 14 Mile.

 13. Marcus Burrowes – This early 20th century residential architect designed numerous homes in Detroit’s Boston-Edison and Indian Village neighborhoods, as well as Farmington Hills, Bloomfield Hills and Grosse Pointe.
-Highland Park’s old YMCA (1926-1927) & YWCA buildings at Woodward & Winona St. rank among his best non-residential work.
+Highland Park’s old YMCA building (1926-1927) at Woodward & Winona St. ranks among his best non-residential work.
 His partnership firm, Burrowes & Eurich, designed the Springwells Municipal Building (1922) at 13615 Michigan Avenue in central Dearborn.
 (Please see corrections below ~Eds.)